ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 * `zabbix_server_webserviceurl`: URL to Zabbix web service, used to perform web related tasks.
 * `zabbix_server_servicemanagersyncfrequency`: How often Zabbix will synchronize configuration of a service manager (in seconds).
 * `zabbix_server_problemhousekeepingfrequency`: How often Zabbix will delete problems for deleted triggers (in seconds).
+* `zabbix_server_connectors`: Number of pre-forked instances of preprocessing workers.

 ### High Availability